-For the transportation agencies, the proposed budget includes approximately \$111 million in compensation and benefit increases.
-Of this increase, \$15 million is provided for salary and wage arbitration awards for the WSP troopers.
+Regarding compensation and benefit increases, \$15 million is provided for salary and wage arbitration awards for the WSP troopers and \$12 million for WSF personnel.
+Other state employee increases will be determined once the omnibus operating budget has been negotiated.